 After moving back to NYC in 2017, I joined the PEN America Translation Committee, where I met Czech translator Alex Zucker, who has been (co-)organizing WiT readings on an annual basis.
 This year, he and and Jenny Wang Medina are co-organizing a reading at McNally Jackson, but he pointed out that there was enough interest and enough willing participants for multiple events during the course of the month, which is where I jumped in to organize a second event, on August 6th at Greenlight Bookstore in PLG.

 In talking about these two, one-off events, however, it immediately became clear that there is an enormous appetite for this sort of event, not only among literary and translation professionals, but also among readers.
 Why then restrict our WiT spotlighting to one month a year?
 There's certainly enough fantastic work to merit a regular, ongoing reading series.

-And so, the idea is simple: A bimonthly Women in Translation reading series that spotlights women-identified translators or translators of women-identified authors (or both!).
+And so, the idea is simple: A bimonthly Women+ in Translation reading series in NYC that spotlights women-identified or nonbinary translators or translators of women-identified or nonbinary authors (or both!).

 Read work can either be published or unpublished, as part of what this series is reacting to is the comparative dearth of published works by women in translation.